Parseable

 ORDER BY timestamp;

 • OTel SDK pinned to 1.x.
-Temporal's OpenTelemetryPlugin pins @opentelemetry/sdk-trace-base@^1.25.1, so the plugin rides the 1.x line until Temporal moves to 2.x.
+Temporal's OTel plugin pins the 1.x line; the Parseable plugins follow until Temporal moves to 2.x.

 • Empty-body warning on OTLP success is benign.
 Parseable returns HTTP 200 with an empty body for accepted OTLP payloads.
-OTel's deserializer logs Export succeeded but could not deserialize response - is the response specification compliant? only at DiagLogLevel.DEBUG.
+OTel's deserializer logs Export succeeded but could not deserialize response - is the response specification compliant? at DEBUG level only.

 Was this page helpful?